Alpheus-godswill1/complete_upload_and_download_system_using_PHP/README.md

     	new_name text not null ,
 );

 ## Ensure to go through the database.sql file

+## Note you must upload file before you can download.

+## To download the uploaded file get the link from the :
+1. `` get sharable link ``
+2. Go to a new page on the browser and paste the url
+3. A page will pop up then download the uploaded file from the download.php file